- Access to the Site

 You will find an information kiosk on the Place des Festivals, at the corner of

-Jeanne-Mance Street and Ste-Catherine Street, for the duration of the event.
+Jeanne-Mance Street and Ste-Catherine Street.
 The

 following services will be offered: